 - Top no. 2 industry: 8 startups at 5.3% whose business activities are classified as information technology and services industry.

 - Top no. 3 industry: 7 startups at 4.7% whose business activities are classified as retail industry.

-By understanding why and how companies failed, we can draw educational insights to learn from past mistakes or mishaps in order to reduce our own rate of business failures.
+By understanding why companies shut down, we can draw educational insights to learn from past mistakes or mishaps in order to reduce our own rate of business failures.

 Importantly, by being informed of what competitors and similar companies were or are offering to the markets, we will be able to provide more creative and valuable product-or-solution offerings to the markets.

 We will regularly conduct our statistical data analyses to discover meaningful patterns, and share our findings with you.